farhankn/cardiscover/README.md

 cardiscover
 ==============

-A Django - Bootstrap, AngularJS Project that helps users to buy a car of their choice
+A Django - Bootstrap Project that helps users to buy a car of their choice

 Getting started
 ---------------